Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/index.rst

 Overview
 ==========

-**ISOBUS++ is a free and open source library that provides easy and robust ISO 11783 and J1939 CAN communication functionality using C++**
+**AgIsoStack++ is a free and open source library that provides easy and robust ISO 11783 and J1939 CAN communication functionality using C++**

 .. note::